 - The landowner, Aera Energy, was purchased by CPP Investments in February 2023.

 - 90% of the property lies in unincorporated southeastern Los Angeles County while 10% lies in Brea’s Sphere of Influence in north Orange County.

-- Aera Energy, has proposed building 3,600 houses which would generate an estimated 50,000 new vehicle trips a day to area streets and freeways.
+- Aera Energy, had proposed building 3,600 houses which would generate an estimated 50,000 new vehicle trips a day to area streets and freeways.
 This application was withdrawn in 2020.